eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 ### Assigned actions
 Actions can also be used to control the structure of AST node types.
 This is a more advanced topic, and we recommend getting familiar with the rest of the documentation before diving into this section.

-Let's consider two different grammars simplified from the [Arithmetics example](https://github.com/langium/langium/blob/main/examples/arithmetics/src/language-server/arithmetics.langium).
-These grammars are designed to parse a document containing a single addition.
+Let's consider two different grammars derived from the [Arithmetics example](https://github.com/langium/langium/blob/main/examples/arithmetics/src/language-server/arithmetics.langium).
+These grammars are designed to parse a document containing a single definition comprised of a name and an expression assignment, with an expression being an indefinite length of additions or a numerical value.

 The first one does not use assigned actions:
 ```